Spirent/stc-ansible/README.md

         Authentication: CHAP_MD5
 ```

-### Loading an XML Data Model
+### Loading an XML data model

-If declaring your own data model is too complex, you can also import an existing XML data model:
+If declarating your own data model is to complex, you can also import an existing XML data-model:

 ```yaml
 - name: Copy the data model